 This photo was taken at the beginning of 2016-17, before I had acquired novellas.

-(This is the table of offerings for my Latin 1 students, 2nd semester.
-The absence of novellas is intentional.)
+(One year Later.
+This is the table of offerings for my Latin 1 students, 2nd semester.
+The absence of novellas WAS intentional, because they were still too difficult.)

 First a few words on terminology: True FVR, that is Free Voluntary Reading, presupposes a wealth of reading resources, so that every student will find something that is a) at their level, and b) of interest to them.
 With new simple Latin novels coming out every few months, our field is slowly getting there, but in the meantime it might be more accurate to say that our goal is SSR (sustained silent reading) with the chances of FV happening increasing with each new resource.

-UPDATE: see THIS PAGE for my FVR level system, where I label different books from A-E
+UPDATE: see THIS PAGE for my FVR level system, where I label different books from A-E. Dan Stoa (link below) has a more refined ranking system.

 Just published: my article on beginner novels in Teaching Classical Languages